frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/salary-structure.md

 In ERPNext you can also define the Salary Structure for Salary Slip based on Timesheet, which allows the Company to pay there Employee as per working hours.

-Steps for creating such Salary Structure:
+Steps for creating Salary Structure based on Timesheets:

 1. Go to Salary Structure List, click on New.
 1. Select checkbox **Salary Slip Based on Timesheet**.